CHI2026 Workshop on Tools for Thought

 • What are promising design strategies, including interface mechanisms, interaction designs, and design patterns that protect or augment human cognition?

-• What are effective usage strategies where AI is used to help people think, learn, create, and work better, even in general-purpose tools like ChatGPT that are not specifically designed as TfT?
+• What are effective usage strategies where AI is used to help people think, learn, create, and work better, even for general-purpose tools like ChatGPT that are not specifically designed as TfT?

 • How can we systematise specific examples into tangible, transferable strategies across domains and contexts?